ninsuo/symfony-quickstart/README.md

     # this feature requires a role.
 If you wish your users from the "writers" group to access this feature,
     # you should set ROLE_WRITERS here.
     role_file_upload: ROLE_ADMIN

-    # When user connects using a provider (Facebook, ...), your app can synchronize user info (firstname, email...)
-    # automatically.
-If you prefer your admins having the ability to edit user names, this option should be set
-    # to false.
-    user_info_auto_update: true
 ```
 ### Bundles